The Children’s Spinal Cord Injury Program helps patient become independent and return home. In 2012, 100 percent of patients returned home.

 - We work as a team to prepare the patient to return home and to school.
 Patient and family education teaches parents how to care for their child after leaving Children’s.

-- Our hospital teachers work with the family to guide them through the process of returning to school.
+- Our certified teachers work with the family to guide them through the process of returning to school.
 They also work with the patient’s school to provide education about the patient’s condition and needs.

 - Age and developmentally appropriate activities and recreational outings help prepare patients to return to everyday life.